Immortals-33/Scaffold-Lab/README.md

 ## Acknowledgments

 This codebase benefits a lot from [FrameDiff](https://github.com/jasonkyuyim/se3_diffusion), [OpenFold](https://github.com/aqlaboratory/openfold) and some other amazing open-source projects.
-Take a look at their work if you find Scaffold-Lab is helpful!
+Take a look at their work if you find Scaffold-Lab helpful!